 BBC Academy - A Guide to Music Copyright

 The American Society of Composers Authors and Publishers

-We are accepting feature films in the 2019 festival, and are encouraging entries running between 60 and 120 minutes.
+We are accepting feature films for the 2020 festival.
+Feature film submissions should have a run time of between 60 and 120 minutes.

 If you wish to purchase multiple entries, please select "add entries to cart" at the checkout.
 You will need to enter a title for each entry (the name can be changed once the entry has been purchased).